Cell State Transitions Beyond the Small-Noise Limit

 where $\langle \cdot \rangle \vert_{r(t)=r}$ denotes the ensemble average over all increments originating from position $r$.

-Focusing on first passage to the barrier near $r_a = 58$, we estimate $f(r)$ and $D(r)$ for $r > r_a$ (see Supplementary Material for details).
-As shown in Fig. \ref{fig2}(a), the reconstructed potential landscape $U(r) = -\int_{r_a}^{r} f(r') dr'$ exhibits a characteristic barrier-trap structure.
+Focusing on first passage to the barrier near $r_a = 84$, we estimate $f(r)$ and $D(r)$ for $r > r_a$ (see Sec.~\ref{rec} in SI).
+As shown in Fig.~\ref{fig2}(a), the reconstructed potential landscape $U(r) = -\int_{r_a}^{r} f(r') dr'$ exhibits a characteristic barrier-trap structure.
 The diffusion coefficient $D(r)$ displays significant position dependence, confirming multiplicative noise.
 Crucially, the scale of variations in $U(r)$ is comparable to the magnitude of $D(r)$.
 Recognizing the intrinsic coupling between barrier height and noise strength in multiplicative noise systems, we define a rescaled landscape:

 Additionally, we consider a modified landscape derived from the stationary distribution $P_{\text{st}}$ \cite{rosas16,moreno20,commer22}: $U_{\text{st}}(r) = -\ln P_{\text{st}}(r)$.
 Using the relation $P_{\text{st}}(r) = N_0 e^{-U_{\text{rsc}}(r)} / D(r)$ \cite{risken}, we obtain: